pb4git/Nash-DQN-CSB-Article/README.md

 ```

 ### Tabular Q-Learning
-**The goal of Q learning is to learn these Q values corresponding to perfect play**.
+**The goal of Q learning is to learn the Q values corresponding to perfect play**.
 Tabular Q learning starts with a randomly initialized grid of size N\_States\*N\_Actions and iteratively converges to the true Q values by playing the game and applying the Bellman equation to every (state,action)->(next_state) transition the AI experiences:
 ```
 Q(state, action) = immediate_reward(state, action) + γ*max_over_possible_actions( Q(next_state, possible_action))
 ```